dotnet/csharplang/proposals/required-members.md

 Types are allowed to override required virtual properties.
 This means that if the base virtual property has storage, and the derived type tries to access the base implementation of that property, they could observe uninitialized storage.
 NB: This is a general C# anti-pattern, and we don't think that this proposal should attempt to address it.

+### Effect on nullable analysis

+Members that are marked `required` are not required to be initialized to a non-nullable state at the end of a constructor.
+These members are additionally considered by nullable analysis to be maybe-null at the beginning of any constructor in a type, unless chaining to a `this` or `base` constructor that is attributed with `SetsRequiredMembersAttribute`.

+NB: `SetsRequiredMembersAttribute` does not bring back nullable warnings at the end of a constructor for members, as it is an escape hatch intended to inform the compiler to stop enforcing things.

 ### Metadata Representation